oduwsdl/University-Twitter-Engagement/README.md

 ## Raw data

 The raw, input data for our core analyses was obtained from the following sources:

+### Athletic Expenditures
+Athletic expenditures for men's and women's sports teams was obtainted from the U.S. Department of Education reports related to <a href="https://ope.ed.gov/athletics/#/datafile/list" target="_blank">Equity in Athletics Data Analysis</a>.
+This database consists of athletics data that are submitted annually as required by the Equity in Athletics Disclosure Act (EADA), via a Web-based data collection, by all co-educational postsecondary institutions that receive Title IV funding (i.e., those that participate in federal student aid programs) and that have an intercollegiate athletics program.
+The list contents as they appeared during our data collection is shown in the [`Athletic_Expenditures`](Athletic_Expenditures) folder.

 ### Expert Ranking Lists